 I was so happy to be in Kyoto during chestnut season and to see what they look like in their natural state.
 I had a variety of treats with chestnut as the star – from ice cream to dumplings.
 Of course one of my favorite ways to eat them is roasted.
 Who could resist?

 So many fun things to explore!
-Kyoto is definitely a town for vegetarians which I’m not, but appreciate nonetheless.
-One day while we were about an hour outside of Kyoto visiting a temple we had an entire meal consisting of vegetables including purple yam ice cream for desert.
+Kyoto is definitely a town for vegetarians which I'm not, but appreciate it nonetheless.
+One day while we were about an hour outside of Kyoto visiting a temple we had an entire meal consisting of vegetables including purple yam ice cream for dessert.

 You can't really say that vegetables are the star of the market at Nishiki, it is more like part of an ensemble cast with the fish and mochi and many, many other culinary delights, but vegetables are definitely an important part of every citizen of Kyoto's life.